Vikseko/Circuit2cnf-gen/README.md

 All binaries should be located in the ./Apps/ folder.

 ## Usage
 For inversion problem:
+inside ./Multipliers/ directory

-> ./Multipliers/create_tests.sh N M
+> ./create_tests.sh N M

 where N is the size of the first integer in bytes, M is the size of the second integer in bytes.

 For LEC problem:
+inside ./Multipliers_LEC/ directory

-> ./Multipliers_LEC/create_lec_tests.sh N M
+> ./create_lec_tests.sh N M

 where N is the size of the first integer in bytes, M is the size of the second integer in bytes.